yangjenhao/NYFANG-Dashboard/README.md

-# FANG+ Gatsby Terminal
+# NYSE FANG+ Terminal

-A high-performance financial dashboard for tracking and attributing performance within the **NYSE FANG+ Index (^NYFANG)**.
-This tool visualizes historical trends and calculates individual stock point-contribution to the total index movement.
+A professional-grade financial dashboard focused on **Performance Attribution Analysis** for the NYSE FANG+ Index (^NYFANG).

+## Overview
+This terminal identifies which individual tech giants (such as NVIDIA, Meta, or Apple) are driving the index's daily price action.
+It quantifies the "point contribution" of each constituent, offering clarity on market leadership.

-## Key Features
+## Core Features
-- **Index Attribution**: Breaks down daily index point shifts by individual ticker (AAPL, NVDA, TSLA, etc.).
+- **Point Attribution**: Decomposes daily index shifts into specific contributions from its 10 core members.
-- **Interactive Timeline**: Analyze performance across multiple timeframes (1M, 3M, 1Y, 5Y).
-- **Historical Context**: Visualize current trends with custom-themed, terminal-style charts.
+- **Dynamic Visuals**: Historical trend lines and contribution bar charts styled in a "Gatsby Terminal" aesthetic.
-- **Smart Date Recovery**: Automatically identifies the latest market trading day and handles weekend/holiday gaps.
+- **Smart Date Navigation**: Automatically syncs to the latest market trading day, bypassing weekends and holidays.
+- **Multi-Timeline Analysis**: Supports timeframes from 1 Month to 5 Years (YTD included).

+## The Portfolio
+Tracks the heavyweights: **META, AAPL, AMZN, NFLX, MSFT, GOOGL, MU, NVDA, PLTR, AVGO.**

+## Setup
+1. Install requirements: `pip install -r requirements.txt`
+2. Launch terminal: `streamlit run app.py`

+---
+© 2026 [Jen-Hao Yang]